 Description

-This site refers to the Auldearn Parish Church and Lethen Road Hall, which are owned by The Church of Scotland which plans to dispose of these assets during the term of this Local Place Plan.
+This site refers to the Auldearn Parish Church, which is owned by The Church of Scotland alongside the Lethen Road Hall.
+The Church of Scotland plans to dispose of these assets during the term of this Local Place Plan.
 A supportive collaborative planning approach to shared community use development to support viable redevelopment options.
 The Lethen Road Hall community building belongs to Auldearn Church which we understand is to be retired in the near future by Church of Scotland.

 Description

-This site refers to the Auldearn Parish Church and Lethen Road Hall, which are owned by The Church of Scotland which plans to dispose of these assets during the term of this Local Place Plan.
+This site refers to the Lethen Road Hall, which is owned by The Church of Scotland alongside the Auldearn Parish Church.
+The Church of Scotland plans to dispose of these assets during the term of this Local Place Plan.
 A supportive collaborative planning approach to shared community use development to support viable redevelopment options.
 The Lethen Road Hall community building belongs to Auldearn Church which we understand is to be retired in the near future by Church of Scotland.

 Description